scalacenter/scala-advent-of-code/docs/puzzles/day17.md

 type Parser[A] = PartialFunction[String, A]
 ```

-First, lets make a parser for `Int` values.
+First, let us make a parser for `Int` values.
 We use a regex to check
 for a numeric string, and then call `toInt` on the string if it matches:
 ```scala
 val IntOf: Parser[Int] =